Sharp Minkowski-Type Inequality in Cartan-Hadamard 3-Spaces: Abstract

 \section{Abstract}

-In this paper, we proved a sharp Minkowski type inequality in Cartan-Hadamard 3-spaces by harmonic mean curvature flow and improves the known estimates for total mean curvature in hyperbolic 3-space.
-In particular, we sharpened Ghomi-Spruck's result in \cite{ghomi-spruck2023}.
-As a corollary, we also get a comparison theorem between total mean curvature in Cartan-Hadamard 3-spaces with that of the geodesic sphere in hyperbolic 3-space with constant curvature.
+In this paper, we prove a sharp Minkowski-type inequality in Cartan-Hadamard 3-spaces using harmonic mean curvature flow and improve the known estimates for total mean curvature in hyperbolic 3-space.
+In particular, we sharpen Ghomi-Spruck's result in \cite{ghomi-spruck2023} by retaining the volume contribution in the monotonicity argument.
+As a corollary, we obtain a comparison theorem relating the total mean curvature of convex surfaces in Cartan-Hadamard 3-spaces to their enclosed volume.

-\subjclass[2010]{Primary: 53C20, 58J05; Secondary: 52A38, 49Q15.} \keywords{Nonpositive curvature, Hyperbolic space, Harmonic mean curvature flow, Total mean curvature, Minkowski Inequality.}
+\subjclass[2020]{Primary: 53C20, 58J05; Secondary: 52A38, 49Q15.} \keywords{Nonpositive curvature, Hyperbolic space, Harmonic mean curvature flow, Total mean curvature, Minkowski inequality.}